-A number of factors can affect bone health — some modifiable and some not.
+A number of factors can affect bone health.
 For example:

 - The amount of calcium in your diet.
 A diet low in calcium contributes to diminished bone density, early bone loss and an increased risk of fractures.

-- Physical activity level.
+- Physical activity.
 People who are physically inactive have a higher risk of osteoporosis than do their more-active counterparts.

-- Tobacco use and excessive alcohol consumption.
+- Tobacco and alcohol use.
 Research suggests that tobacco use contributes to weak bones.
 Similarly, regularly having more than two alcoholic drinks a day increases the risk of osteoporosis, possibly because alcohol can interfere with the body's ability to absorb calcium.

 - Hormone levels.
 Too much thyroid hormone can cause bone loss.
 In women, bone loss increases dramatically at menopause due to dropping estrogen levels.
-Prolonged periods of amenorrhea, the absence of menstruation, before menopause also increases the risk of osteoporosis.
+Prolonged periods absence of menstruation (amenorrhea), before menopause also increases the risk of osteoporosis.
 In men, low testosterone levels can cause a loss of bone mass.

-- Eating disorders and other conditions and procedures that affect bone health.
+- Eating disorders and other conditions.
 People who have anorexia or bulimia are at risk of bone loss.
 In addition, stomach surgery (gastrectomy), weight-loss surgery and conditions such as Crohn's disease, celiac disease and Cushing's disease can affect your body's ability to absorb calcium.

-- Use of certain medications.
-Long-term use of corticosteroid medications, such as prednisone, cortisone, prednisolone and dexamethasone, is damaging to bone.
-Other drugs associated with an increased risk of osteoporosis include long-term use of aromatase inhibitors to treat breast cancer, the antidepressant medications called selective serotonin reuptake inhibitors (SSRIs), the cancer treatment drug methotrexate, some anti-seizure medications, the acid-blocking drugs called proton pump inhibitors and aluminum-containing antacids.
+- Certain medications.
+Long-term use of corticosteroid medications, such as prednisone, cortisone, prednisolone and dexamethasone, are damaging to bone.
+Other drugs that may increase the risk of osteoporosis include aromatase inhibitors to treat breast cancer, selective serotonin reuptake inhibitors, methotrexate, some anti-seizure medications and proton pump inhibitors.

 What can I do to keep my bones healthy?

 - Include plenty of calcium in your diet.
-For adults ages 19 to 50 and men ages 51 to 70, the Institute of Medicine recommends 1,000 milligrams (mg) of calcium a day.
-The recommendation increases to 1,200 mg a day for women age 51 and older and men age 71 and older.
-Dietary sources of calcium include diary products, almonds, broccoli, kale, canned salmon with bones, sardines and soy products, such as tofu.
-If you find it difficult to get enough calcium from your diet, ask your doctor about calcium supplements.
+For adults ages 19 to 50 and men ages 51 to 70, the recommended dietary allowance (RDA) is 1,000 milligrams (mg) of calcium a day.
+The recommendation increases to 1,200 mg a day for women after age 50 and for men after age 70.
+Good sources of calcium include dairy products, almonds, broccoli, kale, canned salmon with bones, sardines and soy products, such as tofu.
+If you find it difficult to get enough calcium from your diet, ask your doctor about supplements.

 - Include physical activity in your daily routine.
 Weight-bearing exercises, such as walking, jogging, tennis and climbing stairs, can help you build strong bones and slow bone loss.

 - Avoid substance abuse.
-Avoid smoking and don't drink more than two alcoholic drinks a day.
+Don't smoke and avoid drinking more than two alcoholic drinks a day.